Working together to help animals.

 Join our Network

-Paws for Hope Network Partners is a collection of volunteer members and a steering committee that supports strategies around specific projects and initiatives associated with companion animal welfare.
-Any non-profit organizations registered in the province of BC who provide services for companion animals can join the network.
+Paws for Hope Network Partners is a collection of volunteer members and a steering committee that supports strategies and initiatives associated with animal welfare in British Columbia.
+Any non-profit organizations registered in the province of BC who provide services for animals can apply to join the network.
 Animal welfare organizations and rescues can submit applications join at any time of the year.
 There is no fee to join the network.
+You can view the list of our current Network Partner members here.

 Roles and Responsibilities